A Leader meets with an individual to learn more about them. It is a 1:1 Networking Meeting.

 - This is the first step in developing a V formation.
 Self-study courses are available to learn about developing this volunteer program.
 Link here!

-Below are questions people have asked regarding these unique networking meetings.
-Hopefully, you find them helpful.
+Below are questions people have asked regarding these unique 1:1 networking meetings.
+Hopefully, you will find them helpful.